Why Don’t Egyptians Have Traditional Clothing?

 Contemporary Egyptian Fashion

 The average Egyptian today is more likely to be found wearing jeans and a t-shirt than traditional clothing.
 So why is this?
 Modernization and westernization could be part of the reasons.
-As Egypt has become more industrialized, its citizens have adopted more western dress styles.
+As Egypt has become more industrialized, its citizens have adopted more Western dress styles.

 This is especially applicable to younger generations who are more exposed to global trends.
 Additionally, traditional clothing can be seen as impractical and uncomfortable in the heat of the Egyptian summer.
 For these reasons, many Egyptians have abandoned traditional dress in favor of modern, westernized styles.